Skip to content

 Install from Source with the GPU Feature

-If you build the Python package from source, enable GPU at build time and configure the CUDA environment before running MATURIN_PEP517_ARGS="--features gpu" pip install.
+For building the Python package from source, you should enable the GPU at build time and configure the CUDA environment before running MATURIN_PEP517_ARGS="--features='gpu,s2geography,pyo3/extension-module' pip install.

 Common environment variables used by the GPU build: